St. Mary's Indian Residential School: Current use

-The grounds of the Catholic Mission school became a part of Fraser River Heritage Park in 1986 thanks to efforts by the Mission Heritage Association.
+The grounds of the Catholic mission school became a part of Fraser River Heritage Park in 1986 thanks to efforts by the Mission Heritage Association.
 A new bell tower was constructed in 2000 and houses the original 1875 bell from the mission.
 In 2001, the Mission Indian Friendship Centre provided funds to build a covered picnic shelter in the park.

 After 1985, land and buildings of the government-run school were initially leased to the Coqualeetza Training Centre, and in 2005, were returned to the Stó:lō as reserve lands.
 The land formally regained its Stó:lô name of Pekw'Xe:yles and is used by 21 different First Nations governments.
 There is a newer St. Mary's school just outside of Heritage Park.
-A native-owned company, Monague Crafts Ltd., uses the newer building as headquarters.
-Monague makes First Nations dreamcatchers and themed jewellery that is sold all over the world.
-Fraser Valley Aboriginal Child and Family Services (Xyolhemeylh) also operates out of the building as well as various community groups such as a daycare and self-defense classes.
+A native-owned company, Monague Crafts Ltd., leases the newer building.
+Fraser Valley Aboriginal Child and Family Services (Xyolhemeylh) also operates out of the building as well as various community initiatives like a daycare, and self-defense classes.

 Fraser River Heritage Park remains home to the school cemetery.
-In 2021, the Stó:lō Nation announced a three-year investigation for the presence of unmarked graves at Fraser Valley residential schools, including around the cemetery.
+In 2021, the Stó:lō Nation announced a three-year study of the likelihood of unmarked graves at Fraser Valley residential schools, including around the cemetery in Mission.
 A historic 1958 funeral photo shows at least twelve graves outside the cemetery fence line, an area now covered by blackberry bushes with the iron cross grave markers lying along the cemetery perimeter.
 In addition to searches of the known graveyard, they plan to search for any unrecorded graves as informal burials is not uncommon among Stó:lō communities.
 Although no progress had been made, a memorial house post carving was erected at the Pekw'Xe:yles Indian Reserve to honor victims of abuse and those that passed away.